amadrzyk/Limited-Infection/README.md

 * Both versions of the program (total_infection and limited_infection) initiate a Depth-First Search

 **One thing I wanted to accomplish was modelling a real-world visualization.
 Types of users we have are:**
-* Single users with no connections (degree = 0)
+1. Single users with no connections (degree = 0)
     * These can be infected immediately
-* Clusters of users with some connections (degree = 1-20?)
+2. Clusters of users with some connections (degree = 1-20?)
     * Might want to try visualizing these clusters
-    * They can be completely separate (in which case you can infect the whole group)
-* If there is only one linkage between someone in one group and another, we can risk that linkage with the discrepancy in two sites
+    * They can be completely separate (in which case you can infect the whole group) If there is only one linkage between someone in one group and another, we can risk that linkage with a discrepancy in two versions of the site.

 ## Getting Started
 If you are using Eclipse, you can open the project in there, and run it (after adding libraries as class variables).